 All students majoring in science (including neuroscience), math, and engineering who present posters on their research at the Wetterhahn Science Symposium are eligible for the award.
-To apply for the award, student indicate interest during Wetterhahn online registration and then email their submission to Kresge Physical Sciences Library.
+To apply for the award, studentsth indicate interest during Wetterhahn online registration and then email their submission to physical sciences librarian.
 Student submissions should include a 500-750 word essay describing their research strategy, sources used, how their research skills developed, and how their information research contributed to the quality of their project, and a bibliography of sources consulted.
-Two awards will be provided; a $125 first place award and an $100 runner-up prize.
+Two recipients will receive a $250 prize and a certificate in honor of their achievement.

 Submissions will be reviewed by a panel of librarians and winners will be announced during the Wetterhahn Symposium keynote address.

 Contact: Jentry Campbell for more information.

 The Undergraduate Thesis Library Research Award is sponsored by the Dartmouth College Library and the Friends of the Dartmouth College Library and presented in partnership with the Senior Honors Thesis Showcase.